 There are many flaws with this methodology - the biggest is human nature.
 If your desktop runs Windows, it takes extra effort to save files to a network drive.
 While some Microsoft applications can save files elsewhere, many applications default to the "My Documents" directory.
 Users must perform an extra step to save the files in the appropriate location.
 Some applications - such as Outlook - always want to save files in a particular location, resulting in many important files being saved locally.

-Network drives can be slower than a local
+Network drives can be slower

 Linux and Unix users don't have this problem - Unix has a home directory that can reside anywhere.
 This is the default location for new files.
 Even so, some files - especially large files - don't perform well when stored on an NFS server.
 NFS file systems aren't available if users aren't connected to the corporate LAN.
 For these reasons, some Unix users store some of their files locally.